MichalSino/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-6/solution.md

 }
 ```

+Don't forget about the Headers, you need to add at least *Content-Type* header with *application/json* value.

 The call will look like this:
 ![image](./img/challange6-chat.png)

-The answer you should see if the model is responding well will look like that:
+The expected output will look like the one below:
 ```json
 {
 	"model": "llama3.2:latest",